Illicit Networks · Conflict Analysis · Governance Research

 Asaf-Qadeer

-The work starts where institutions stop seeing clearly.
-A legitimacy collapse traced across fifteen years of survey data.
-A nine-figure acquisition with sanctioned actors buried four layers deep.
-A disinformation network in a kinetic conflict zone traced to state and non-state operators.
-The analytical infrastructure to see it before it surfaces — and the tools to keep seeing it after.
+I work where institutions lose visibility.
+A governance collapse that fifteen years of data tracked in real time.
+A nine-figure acquisition with sanctioned actors four layers deep.
+A disinformation network in a live conflict zone, traced to state and non-state operators.

 9-fig